f5devcentral/f5-icontrollx-dev-kit/README.md

 {
     "HOST": "IP address or DNS name of your target BigIP", "USER": "your big ip username",
-    "PASS": "your big ip password",
+    "PASS": "your big ip password"
 }
 ```

+Alternatively, you can specify these parameters as environment variables.
+This may be useful for CI/CD flows.
+If the devconfig file exists, these variables will be ignored.
+- `FFDK_HOST`
+- `FFDK_USER`
+- `FFDK_PASS`

 An example rest worker is added to the project, skeleton worker, this file can be modified to fit your needs, used as reference, or discarded altogether.
 When deployed, it will add a new rest endpoint at `/mgmt/shared/hello` by default.